piyer96/Parvathi-s-Portfolio/README.md

 ## Task

-1. To view the Portfolio showcase
+1. To view the Portfolio showcase </br>
-     2. click on Slide 1. jpg file
+     2. click on Slide 1. jpg file </br>
-     3. click on ascending number file to view all details
+     3. click on ascending number file to view all details </br>

-4. High level view of program and project's impact and vision
+4. The jpg files provide High level view of program and project's impact and vision </br> </br> </br>
+5.